-3. Combined Lecture and Laboratory Classes
+Combined Lecture and Laboratory Classes

 Guided by its PSGs from CHED, and/ or other required bases, each college or department will come up with a standard grading system (for combined lecture and laboratory classes) that is aligned with its course outcomes.
-Each college or department will also decide based on needed/required bases as to the percentage of the lecture and laboratory components to constitute the final grade (e.g. 70% lecture and 30% laboratory, 50% lecture and 50% laboratory, and others).
+Each college or department will also decide based on needed/required bases as to the percentage of the lecture and laboratory components to constitute the final grade (e.g. 70% lecture and 30% laboratory, and others).